linguisticmind/fix-digits/README.md

         </td>
         <td>
             <p>
                Fixed a bug that prevented renaming of identically numbered files.
+This currently does not work for reordering.
             </p>
         </td>
     </tr>
 </table>

+## Known issues

+Renaming identically numbered files currently does not work correctly for reordering (`-o, --reorder`).
+To work around this, split the file set into batches in which numbers do not repeat, and reorder files in those batches separately.

 [Read more](CHANGELOG.md)